 Read More: Best Scientist Movies of All Time

 10. Breakfast On Pluto

 Cillian Murphy.
-Those dreamy blue eyes and chiseled cheekbones could make any woman swoon, and with his incredible acting talent he has cemented his place as one of the finest Irishmen to have worked in the industry.
-After working in ’28 Days Later’ and ‘Batman Begins’, Murphy starred in this dark comedy as a transgender who was abandoned as a child and is now searching for love and her mother.
+Those dreamy blue eyes and chiseled cheekbones could make any woman swoon, and with his incredible acting talent, he has cemented his place as one of the finest Irishmen to have worked in the industry.
+After working in ’28 Days Later’ and ‘Batman Begins,’ Murphy starred in this dark comedy as a transgender person who was abandoned as a child and is now searching for love and her mother.
 He studied women’s body language and mannerisms for a few weeks and also sought advice from a drag queen who instructed him and took him out clubbing with other trans people.
-With his already charming looks and a grizzly hairdo, Murphy is unrecognizable to the people around him as well as the audiences.
-The movie is pretty sad, the situations Murphy’s character finds herself in can’t be termed as shocking, we are aware of what’s to come but its depiction on screen is quite overwhelming compared to the one created in our heads.
+With his already charming looks and a grizzly hairdo, Murphy is unrecognizable to the people around him as well as the audience.
+The movie is pretty sad, and the situations Murphy’s character finds herself in can’t be termed as shocking, we are aware of what’s to come, but its depiction on screen is quite overwhelming compared to the one created in our heads.